List of Top 10 Best Treasury Management Book

 by Willem van Alphen (Author), Carlo R. W. de Meijer (Author), Steve Everett (Author)

 A thorough guide on the concepts and practices of modern cash management and the duties entrusted with a case manager.
-This work attempts to bring out the strategic significance and supporting role of a cash manager in treasury operations in an international organization.
-It is strongly suggested how things have changed dramatically in the post-2008 era where cash managers have increasingly adopted an advisory role in financial organizations.
-Today, they are actively engaged in the development of cash management infrastructure and contribute in a big way towards working capital management as well.
-A highly recommended work for those interested in discovering the significance of cash management in treasury operations as a whole.
+This work highlights the strategic significance and supporting role of a cash manager in treasury operations in an international organization.
+Moreover, it strongly suggests how things have changed dramatically in the post-2008 era, where cash managers have increasingly adopted an advisory role in financial organizations.
+Today, they actively develop cash management infrastructure and contribute heavily towards working capital management.
+This is a highly recommended work for those interested in discovering the significance of cash management in treasury operations.

 Best Takeaway from this book

 Excellent work on the roles and responsibilities of case managers in the post-2008 era, where they are adopting a more competitive outlook and carrying out several key tasks.
 The work elaborates on the increasing significance of cash management in the context of treasury operations in international organizations.<< Get this book >>

 #10 – The Handbook of Global Corporate Treasury